Table of contents

 Does the use of friendly links affect a site’s positioning?

 Because friendly links directly help the search engine robot index a site, they also affect its positioning.
-This is a logical conclusion, since only addresses indexed by Google have a chance of being presented to users in response to their queries.
-In the case of sites where friendly links have been omitted, it is possible that the robot will skip some of the site’s internal urls, because, for example, it will consider them unrelated to the structure and treat them as orphan pages
+This is a logical conclusion since only addresses indexed by Google have a chance of being presented to users in response to their queries.
+In the case of sites where friendly links have been omitted, the robot may skip some of the site’s internal URLs because, for example, it will consider them unrelated to the structure and treat them as orphan pages

 What are the negative consequences of not implementing friendly links on a website?

-The negative effects of not implementing friendly links on a website, in addition to, of course, possible problems with indexing and going further with positioning, we can also include difficulties in navigating the site by its users.
+The negative effects of not implementing friendly links on a website include, of course, possible problems with indexing and, furthermore, positioning and difficulties in navigating the site by its users.

 What steps should be taken if a website does not have friendly links?